-Samples affected by local issues, thus not attributable to Galileo SIS, are no longer included in the reported results, based on the adoption of an automatic outlier detection filtering, which was introduced in April 2020.
+Samples affected by local issues, thus not attributable to Galileo SIS, are no longer included in the reported results, based on the adoption of an automatic outlier detection filtering.

 In the following figures, the horizontal axis is limited on each plot to a maximum error of 20 metres.
 Each figure also reports the number of samples exceeding a horizontal or vertical error larger than 20 metres.